The Double McGuffin: Production

 Joe Camp had a huge financial success with the film Benji, which made over $30 million on a budget of $545,000.
 In 1975 he announced he wanted to make The Double McGuffin as his second feature.
 The following year he said he would make it after Hawmps!
 (1976) and For the Love of Benji (1977).
 Camp called it a "combination of Hitchcock, The Sting and Mission Impossible set in a boarding school."
 Dion Pride is the son of country singer Charley Pride.

-The film was shot in Charleston in January 1978.
+The film was shot in Charleston SC, Savannah GA and Rome GA in January 1978.